apple/ml-calibration/README.md

 plt.plot(diagram['mesh'], diagram['mu']) # plot the calibration curve manually
 fig, ax = rp.plot_rel_diagram(diagram) # plot the diagram in a new figure
 ```
+The smoothed regression function itself is returned as `diagram['mu']`,
+which specifies values on the grid of x-coordinates in `diagram['mesh']`.
+This can be used for manual re-calibration.

 ### Data Format